The Rest-Frame Submillimeter Spectrum of High Redshift, Dusty, Star-Forming Galaxies from the SPT-SZ Survey: Discussion

 Though $^{12}$CO traces the total molecular gas, observations of nearby galaxies have found a close link between the dense gas and star formation activity~(e.g.~\citealp{gao04a, jimenez-donaire19}).
 Molecules with higher critical densities and excitation energies such as CN, HCN, HNC and HCO$^+$ have been used as probes of the warm, dense molecular gas where stars form.
 In the SPT DSFG composite spectrum, we detect the $J=4-3$ transitions of HCN, HNC, and HCO$^+$, along with the $J=5-4$ transition of HNC and the $J=3-2$ transition of CN.
 While the $J=4-3$ transition of the CN radical was detected in \citet{spilker14}, it was only marginally detected with a significance of $2.9\sigma$ in this work.
 Along with the differences in stacking method detailed in Sec.~\ref{sec:stackmethods}, this line was also blended with the $J=5-4$ transition of HCN (the de-blending process is discussed in Sec.~\ref{sec:stacked_spec}), which also contributed to the decreased significance.

-The flux densities of the dense gas tracers HCN, HNC and HCO$^+$ are shown in Fig.~\ref{fig:densegasratio_v_lir} compared with the $^{12}$CO flux density as a function of the intrinsic IR luminosity.
+The flux densities of the dense gas tracers HCN, HNC and HCO$^+$ are shown in Fig.~\ref{fig:densegasratio_v_lir} compared with the $^{12}$CO flux density as a function of the intrinsic IR luminosity from \citet{reuter20}.
+The apparent IR luminosity was determined by fitting the photometry published in \citet{reuter20} according to a modified blackbody with an additional power law component.
+The intrinsic IR luminosity was then obtained by using either the magnification values from detailed lens models~\citep{spilker16} or by using the median magnification factor of $\mu_{870\1{\mu m}} = 5.5$.
 Comparison samples include nearby LIRGs and ULIRGs from a variety of surveys~\citep{baan08, zhang14} and a few measurements from high redshift lensed objects~\citep{guelin07, riechers07, riechers10, danielson13, bethermin18, canameras21} as well as average values obtained from stacking~\citep{spilker14}.
 The rotational ground levels of the dense gas molecules compared to CO are proxies for the fractional value of dense gas to total mass in the system, while the IR luminosity is proportional to the star formation rate~(e.g. \citealp{murphy11}).
 Though some excited rotational ground levels are also shown in Fig.~\ref{fig:densegasratio_v_lir}, it is difficult to compare because of the different excitation requirements for $^{12}$CO and the dense gas tracers shown.
 Recent work~\citep{rybak22} has found that (U)LIRGs at high redshift have a lower HCN/CO than the local Universe for the J$_{\mathrm{up}}=1$ transition.
 Though our results seem to also show lower HCN/CO ratios at high redshift, the SLED of HCN is a subject of ongoing study in the local Universe (e.g.~\citealp{saito18}) and has not been explored at high redshift.